15 Home Maintenance Tasks and Repairs Everyone Should Know How to Do

 In your home, you might be the wanna-be handyman, yet you're married to a spouse who calls in the expert.
 And while no combination of DIY repairs is wrong, we’ve all seen the effects of overestimated skills or the expense of untapped home maintenance talent.

 Today, however, we're empowering those whose immediate response to a home repair is to call for help.
-Easy, step-by-step guidance is just below and written with those who shy away from tools in mind.
+Easy, step-by-step guidance is just below and written for those who shy away from tools.
 We're setting you up for a lifetime of self-sufficiency when it comes to maintaining your home.
 Take advantage of this DIY knowledge and conquer 15 common household problems.
 You can do this!

-But first, take a breath.
-We're letting you off the hook a little.
-There is always a time and a place for professionals.
+But we're also letting you off the hook a little.
+There's always a time and a place for professionals.
 If your home problems fall into these categories, it’s time to make a phone call!

 When You SHOULDN’T Do Your Own Home Repairs